 For their inventive energy: Canary: Home Security Tech

 In the past, home security has been all about walls—around your house, around yourself, around your family.
-But Canary co-founders Adam Sager, John Troutman, and Karthik Lakshmi wanted to develop a new approach that was less about shutting the wrong people out, and more about letting the right ones in.
+But Canary co-founders Adam Sager and Jon Troutman wanted to develop a new approach that was less about shutting the wrong people out, and more about letting the right ones in.
 So they developed a platform that combines video cameras, sensors for light, temperature, humidity, air quality, accelerometers, and a built-in siren, speaker, and microphone.
 As complex as the technology behind it might be, the Canary device itself is elegantly simple.
 It just plugs in, syncs to your phone, and keeps your home safe.
 Canary says Dropbox has become the connective tissue that enables their team not only to share files, but to prototype and iterate during the design phase as well.

 “The creativity comes from complementing each other and jamming off of that.
 It’s just like music, right?
 What comes out of that can then be structured and operationalized and executed.
 But that inception happens from different perspectives coming together and building off of each other.”—Karthik Lakshmi